tirk101/toc_proj/README.md

-# PathFinder Robt simulation using React + Tailwinds
+# Pathfinder Robot simulation using React + Tailwinds

 This is a minimal starter template for building React applications with Vite and using Tailwind CSS for styling.